usnistgov/FIPS201/_FIPS201/authentication.md

 - Requires the use of certificate status checking infrastructure.
 - Highly resistant to credential forgery.

-(^33) Path validation should be configured to specify which policy OIDs are trusted.
-The policy OID for the PIV Authentication certificate is id-fpki-common-authentication.

 - Strong resistance to use of unaltered card by non-owner since card activation is required.
 - Provides protection against use of a revoked card.
 - Applicable with contact card readers, and contactless card readers that support the virtual contact interface.

+[^pivpath]: Path validation should be configured to specify which policy OIDs are trusted.
+The policy OID for the PIV Authentication certificate is id-fpki-common-authentication.

-6.2.3.2 Authentication with the Card Authentication Certificate Credential (PKI-CAK)
+#### 6.2.3.2 Authentication with the Card Authentication Certificate Credential (PKI-CAK)

 The following steps shall be performed for PKI-CAK:

 - The Card Authentication certificate is read from the PIV Card Application.
-- The relying system validates the Card Authentication certificate from the PIV Card Application using standards-compliant PKI path validation^34 to ensure that it is neither expired nor revoked and that it is from a trusted source.
+- The relying system validates the Card Authentication certificate from the PIV Card Application using standards-compliant PKI path validation[^cacpath] to ensure that it is neither expired nor revoked and that it is from a trusted source.
 - The relying system issues a challenge string to the card and requests an asymmetric operation in response.